 Habitat's First Townhome Community to Be Completed in Spring 2022

 Habitat for Humanity of Greater Nashville has begun development of its newest community, Sherwood Commons, located at the intersection of Ewing Drive and Gwynnwood Drive in North Nashville.
-The 26 unit townhome neighborhood will be Habitat of Greater Nashville’s first townhome community with both two and three bedroom units available.
-Home construction will begin in spring of 2021 and the project is slated to be completed by the spring of 2022.
+The 26 unit townhome neighborhood is Habitat of Greater Nashville’s first townhome community with both two and three bedroom units.
+Home construction began in spring of 2021 and the project is slated to be completed by the spring of 2022.

 “Sherwood Commons is an excellent opportunity for Habitat of Greater Nashville to offer its same construction excellence in a different affordable homeownership product that might be of interest to hardworking men and women in our community who don’t want the maintenance of a yard and who like the proximity to downtown and a major Interstate,” says Danny Herron, president and CEO of Habitat of Greater Nashville.

 To learn more about the Habitat homeownership program, please go to www.habitatnashville/apply, or call 615-254-4663.